Shiraz Maher: Views

 Maher has said that the British government spent years ignoring the radicalisation of a generation of British Muslims.
 "In the late 1980s, early '90s," he said, "this country opened its doors to radical Islamist preachers from around the world who began to preach a very hard-line, totalitarian message about what Islam should look like."
 Sohrab Ahmari wrote in the Wall Street Journal that, thanks in part to Maher's efforts, "the British branch of Hizbut Tahrir has been decimated ...
 Hizbut Tahrir rallies used to draw 20,000 supporters.
 Today 'they struggle to get 1,000.'"

 Maher has stated, "Did bin Laden win?
 Yes.
 He did not want there to be a strong hand in the region for the world's greatest and most powerful force for good—the United States.
 And voluntarily, we chose to disengage, and watched as these radical millenarians came in and took over ...
 This is a disgrace and a humiliation."
-Maher has described Iran's Press TV and Russia Today as "propaganda channels."
-He has praised Benjamin Netanyahu for bombing Syria, has described it as a "palpable falsity" to call Israel an apartheid state, and has urged the European Union to blacklist Hezbollah as a terrorist organisation.